Odyhibit/five_strips_of_bacon/README.md

-# Five slices of bacon
+# Five strips of bacon
 ## Installation

 ```